FAQs

 The application provides HBA members with what they need to know about the entrepreneur’s business and provide details of the opportunity being served, the value proposition, routes to market, competitive advantages, how the business would scale, and a summary of the financial projections, risk assessment, funds sought and return offered.

 Entrepreneurs are asked to submit with their application: a business plan, an investment deck, financial projections and a cap table.
 It is important to ensure that entrepreneurs provide answers to each of the questions in full, providing all the information asked for.
-Avoid answering questions on the application form with ‘see business plan’, or similar, as whilst filling out application forms can be time-consuming, the answers on entrepreneurs’ applications form the executive summary for our selection committee.
-Missing out key information, or failing to include it, could hinder an application’s chances of progressing to the next stage.
+Avoid answering questions on the application form with ‘see business plan’, or similar, as missing out key information, or failing to include it, could hinder an application’s chances of progressing to the next stage.

 Henley Business Angels primarily invests in Pre-Seed and Seed funding rounds, with a focus on companies that are (S)EIS eligible.
 Henley Business Angels is always keen to hear from previous investments for carry-on funding.